Zum Inhalt springen

 Step 5: 3-Way Matching and Invoice Verification

 Manual process: Accounts payable manually reconciles purchase order, goods receipt, and invoice.
 When discrepancies arise, a clarification process via email begins.
-Average processing time per invoice: 12–15 minutes.
-Best-in-class organizations manage it in 3.1 days, the average is 17.4 days.
+Average processing time per invoice is 12–15 minutes.
+According to Parseur benchmarks, best-in-class organizations manage it in 3.1 days.
+The average sits at 17.4 days.

 With AI: The agent automates the entire 3-way matching process.
-It extracts data from the invoice (OCR + LLM), compares it with the purchase order and goods receipt in the ERP.
-When matched, the invoice is automatically released for payment.
-When discrepancies occur (price difference, quantity difference, missing goods receipt), the agent escalates with a detailed analysis.
+First, it extracts data from the invoice using OCR and an LLM.
+Then it compares the extracted data with the purchase order and goods receipt in the ERP.
+When everything matches, the invoice is automatically released for payment.
+When discrepancies occur — such as price differences, quantity mismatches, or missing goods receipts — the agent escalates with a detailed analysis.

-The following figures are based on a mid-sized manufacturing company with 10 buyers, 3,000 orders/month, and an annual procurement volume of EUR 25 million.
+The following figures are based on a mid-sized manufacturing company with 10 buyers, 3,000 orders per month, and an annual procurement volume of EUR 25 million.
+As a result, you can calculate the economic benefit using concrete personnel costs, process times, and error rates.

 Cost of Manual Process (Current State)